kensnyder/jQuery-Suggester/README.md

 <tr>
 	<td>
 		<strong>getTags</strong>()<br />
-		Get a collection of all the chosen tag objects (a copy of this.tags)
+		Get a collection of all the chosen tag objects (a shallow copy of this.tags)
 		<br />
 		<strong>@return</strong> {Array}
 	</td>